 Public participation will be for a maximum of 15 minutes.
 The Council meeting will be closed during such public participation.
 The agenda will indicate when the public participation takes place.
 This will be early on the agenda in order that councillors can take account of any views expressed when reaching their decisions.

-Questions and comments should relate to business on the agenda and only one question on a topi will generally be received from each person and supplementary questions will be at the Chair’s discretion.
+Questions and comments should relate to business on the agenda and only one question on a topic will generally be received from each person and supplementary questions will be at the chair’s discretion.
 No question shall be repeated within a six-month period.
-The Chair may direct that a written or oral response be given.
+The chair may direct that a written or oral response be given.

 A person shall raise their hand when requesting to speak and stand when doing so (health permitting).
-Questions must be addressed to the Chair and a member of the public must not speak for more than 5 minutes.
+Questions must be addressed to the chair and a member of the public must not speak for more than five minutes.

 Reports in the public forum

-The Council provides an opportunity for the police and district and county councillors to present reports.
-An opportunity will be given to ask questions, at the Council’s discretion, subject to the relevant conditions and within an overall time limit of 15 minutes.
+The council provides an opportunity for the police and district and county councillors to present reports.
+An opportunity will be given to ask questions, at the council’s discretion, subject to the relevant conditions and within an overall time limit of 15 minutes.